-The device reduces power consumption in the standby mode when it detects specific voltage levels on CE# and RESET#, or when addresses are stable for a specified period of time.
+The device reduces power consumption in the standby mode when it detects specific voltage levels on CE# and RESET#, or when addresses have been stable for a specified period of time.

 The Write Protect (WP#) feature protects the first or last sector by asserting a logic low on the WP#/ACC pin or WP# pin, depending on model number.
-The protected sector is still protected even during accelerated programming.
+The protected sector will still be protected even during accelerated programming.